tinygwen/TinyGwens-Garden/content/🖳 Computers/🛡️ Privacy and Security.md

 - [CalyxVPN](https://calyxinstitute.org/projects/digital-services/vpn) A free and private VPN.
 It and Riseup are the only free VPNs I trust.
 Unfortunately only has 1 location and can be slow.
 Don't use unless you need, the extra traffic makes it slow for others that need this.

 ## More:
-also check out my software recommendations, browser recommendations, and operating system recommendations in [[Hardware and Software]].
+also check out my software recommendations, browser recommendations, and operating system recommendations in [[🖥️ Hardware and Software]].
 Many of my selections are informed by my concerns for privacy and security.